pwang649/myWiki/docs/Reinforcement Learning/Bandit.md

 ### My Code

-Comming soon
+Coming soon

 ### Tracking a Nonstationary Problem

-As noted earlier, we often encounter reinforcement learning problems that are e↵ectively nonstationary.
-In such cases it makes sense to give more weight to recent rewards than to long-past rewards.
+As noted earlier, we often encounter reinforcement learning problems that are effectively nonstationary.
+In such cases, it makes sense to give more weight to recent rewards than to long-past rewards.
 $$
 \begin{align*}
 Q_{n+1} & \doteq Q_n + \alpha [R_n-Q_n], \alpha \in (0, 1] \\